 Teachers will receive professional development that is specific to the needs of the school site.
 This is determined by site leadership observations and input from teachers at the school site.
-Site based professional development may include training/PD around professional text or providing PD opportunities for teachers on site or virtually.

 Teachers are provided with collaboration time on student early release days.